Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

-Confusion can stem from the fact that the PZW transformation $R_{01}$ commutes with $A_0=\phi$ and ${\bf A}_0={\bf A}_{\rm T}$, so it cannot {\em directly} implement a gauge transformation as defined in Eqs.~(\ref{phit}) and (\ref{agt}), as noted, for example, in Ref.~\cite{andrews_perspective_2018}.
+Confusion can stem from the fact that the PZW transformation $R_{01}$ commutes with $A_0=\phi$ and ${\bf A}_0={\bf A}_{\rm T}$, so it cannot {\em directly} implement a gauge transformation [see Eqs.~(61) and (62) of Supplementary Note~IV] as noted, for example, in Ref.~\cite{andrews_perspective_2018}.
 The situation becomes clear upon recognising that the PZW transformation is not a gauge-{\em symmetry} transformation $S_\chi$, but an example of a gauge-{\em fixing} transformation $U_{gg'}$.
-The distinction between these types of gauge transformation has been known for a long time in relativistic physics \cite{lenz_quantum_1994}, but is perhaps less well-known in quantum optics and atomic physics.
+The distinction between these types of gauge transformation was recognised some tine ago in relativistic physics \cite{lenz_quantum_1994}, but it is perhaps less well-known in quantum optics and atomic physics.
 Within the final unconstrained theory all gauge-{\em symmetry} transformations have been reduced to the identity, expressing the fact that once the gauge has been fixed there is no longer any redundancy within the state space or operator algebra.
-The redundant degrees of freedom ${\bf A}_{\rm L}$ have been fixed as known functions of the gauge-invariant degrees of freedom.
-The gauge-fixing transformation $U_{gg'}$ transforms between alternative isomorphic realisations of the physical state space that result from {\em different} choices of gauge ${\bf A}_{\rm L} = \nabla\chi_g$ and ${\bf A}_{\rm L}=\nabla\chi_{g'}$.
+The redundant degrees of freedom ${\bf A}_{\rm L}$ have been fixed as known functions of the gauge invariant degrees of freedom.
+The gauge fixing transformation $U_{gg'}$ transforms between alternative isomorphic realisations of the physical state space that result from {\em different} choices of gauge ${\bf A}_{\rm L} = \nabla\chi_g$ and ${\bf A}_{\rm L}=\nabla\chi_{g'}$.